Should You Exercise When You Have the Flu?

 Image Credit: DjelicS/E+/GettyImages

-Exercise makes you feel good and helps keep you healthy, but nothing can sideline you faster than a bout of the flu.
+Exercise can make you feel good and help keep you healthy, but a bout of the flu can sideline you — and fast.
 The flu is a respiratory illness often accompanied by congestion and trouble breathing.

 Advertisement

 Under these conditions, you generally shouldn't exercise or do anything that makes you breathe hard.
 If your flu symptoms are mild, use common sense when it comes to exercise.
-Don't push yourself too hard and give your body time to heal.
+Don't push yourself too hard so you can give your body time to heal.
 If your symptoms are severe or you have a compromised immune system, see a medical professional for treatment and to discuss exercise options.

 Video of the Day